-Instructor consultations: Each student will be asked to meet individually with Peter regularly during the Project.
-Meetings will be scheduled as follows: two meetings during winter/spring term, one meeting during the summer, two meetings during the fall/winter term, and one meeting at the end (in January or February, 2018) to discuss final submissions.
-The first of these meetings should take place during the first three weeks of the first twelve-week term.
+Instructor consultations: Each student will be asked to meet individually with Peter or Nicole regularly during the Project.
+Meetings will be scheduled as follows: one meeting during the winter/spring term, one meeting at the beginning of summer, one at the end of summer, and one at the conclusion of the writing project, when we’ll discuss your final manuscript.
 The purpose for these meetings will be wide-ranging, but their primary function is to discuss plans and courses of action for the aspiring novelists.

 Final manuscript consultation: At the end of the Project, students will be expected to submit their final and complete manuscript.
-Peter will read each submission, provide a written critique of each novel, and conduct a final consultation to present the critique.
-These consultations will extend into February 2018 but must take place no later than February 28, 2018.
+Peter or Nicole will read each submission, provide a written critique of each novel, and conduct a final consultation to present the critique.
+These consultations may extend into February 2019 but must take place no later than February 28, 2019.
 No extensions can be made, and no exceptions.

 PLEASE NOTE: final manuscripts must be properly formatted and bound.
 Single-sided, double-spaced manuscripts only.
 Pages must be numbered.
-Only manuscripts turned in to Peter on the last day of class will be read for the final consultation.
-That is to say, it is the responsibility of the student to finish their manuscript by the final class meeting (December 21, 2017).
-If a student fails to complete it, Peter will only read what has been submitted on the final day of class.
+Only manuscripts turned in to Peter or Nicole on the last day of class will be read for the final consultation.
+That is to say, it is the responsibility of the student to finish their manuscript by the final class meeting.
+If a student fails to complete it, Peter or Nicole will only read what has been submitted on the final day of class.
 Please also note that ENROLLING IN THIS PROJECT DOES NOT ENSURE PUBLICATION OF YOUR NOVEL.

 The Loft will designate one classroom at Open Book as communal writing and discussion space, for the duration of the year-long Novel Writing Project.
 This room will be available during the same time frame as the Thursday evening meetings throughout the year (6-9 p.m.) for the purpose of having a regular place for this class to gather and write even when not in class.
 More details will be forthcoming.